Declaration on Corporate Governance

 Legal relationships with members of the Company’s corporate bodies

 When making decisions and in connection with the tasks and activities performed by them, the members of the Management Board of the General Partner and of the Supervisory Board of FMC AG & Co.
 KGaA, as well as the Supervisory Board of Fresenius Medical Care Management AG, do not pursue personal interests or give unjustified advantages to other people.
-Any business dealings with the Company by members of the corporate bodies are to be disclosed to the Chairman of the Supervisory Board without undue delay and are subject to the Supervisory Board’s approval, if necessary.
-The Supervisory Board reports to the General Meeting on possible conflicts of interests of its members and on the treatment of such conflicts.
-In the year under review, there were no conflicts of interest of board members that would have been required to be disclosed to the Chairman of the Supervisory Board and of which the Supervisory Board would inform the General Meeting.
+Any business dealings with the Company by members of the corporate bodies are to be disclosed to the Chair of the Supervisory Board without undue delay and are subject to the Supervisory Board’s approval, if necessary.
+The Supervisory Board in accordance with recommendation E.1 of the Code reports to the General Meeting on possible conflicts of interests of its members and on the treatment of such conflicts.
+In the year under review, there were no conflicts of interest of board members that would have been required to be disclosed to the Chair of the Supervisory Board and of which the Supervisory Board would inform the General Meeting.

-Mr. Rice Powell, the Chairman of Fresenius Medical Care Management AG’s Management Board, is, with the approval of Fresenius Medical Care Management AG’s Supervisory Board, at the same time a member of the management board of Fresenius Management SE, the general partner of Fresenius SE & Co.
+Ms. Helen Giza, the Chair of Fresenius Medical Care Management AG’s Management Board, is, with the approval of Fresenius Medical Care Management AG’s Supervisory Board, at the same time a member of the management board of Fresenius Management SE, the general partner of Fresenius SE & Co.
 KGaA.
+The same applied to Mr. Rice Powell and Dr. Carla Kriwet, respectively, to the extent each of them was simultaneously a member of the Management Board of Fresenius Medical Care Management AG and Fresenius Management SE in the year under review.

 The member of the Supervisory Board of FMC AG & Co.
-KGaA Dr. Dieter Schenk (Chairman) is also a member and the Vice Chairman of the Supervisory Board of Fresenius Medical Care Management AG and of the Supervisory Board of Fresenius Management SE.
+KGaA Dr. Dieter Schenk (Chair) is also a member and the Vice Chair of the Supervisory Board of Fresenius Medical Care Management AG and of the Supervisory Board of Fresenius Management SE.

 The members of the Supervisory Board of FMC AG & Co.
 KGaA Mr. Rolf A. Classon and Mr. Gregory Sorensen, MD, as well as Ms. Pascale Witz are also members of the Supervisory Board of Fresenius Medical Care Management AG.